rexresearch

 [0035] Finally, a magnetic field is applied axially to the

-the air gap, thereby permitting formation of a dielectric-less
+in the air gap, thereby permitting formation of a

-The capacitor preferably is formed from a superconducting
+dielectric strength.
+The capacitor preferably is formed from a

-from the following detailed description taken in conjunction with
+apparent from the following detailed description taken in

 [0039] FIG. 3 is an equivalent scheme of the system